 There are a number of important elements to consider when choosing a flute; in particular, the quality of sound you want, type of wood, personal comfort, and price.

 What follows below should help support you in your decision making process…

 The Best Native American Flute for Beginners

 People always wonder what the best native american flute for beginners might be.
-The highest quality concert tuned flute we offer for those looking a more affordable flute, is the Starter Flute Package.
-This Native American Beginner Flute will provide you with an incredibly high quality of playing.
-What makes the ‘best native american flute for beginners’?
-Light weight, portable, durable, affordable, and one that leaves you feeling inspired.
+The highest quality concert tuned flute we offer for those looking for a more affordable flute, is the Starter Flute Package.

 CHOOSING A FLUTE BASED ON SOUND-QUALITY